-- A person being placed in a job that requires him or her to wait for public transportation after dark - A person who takes psychotropic medications being employed in a position that requires him or her to work with industrial machines
+- A person being placed in a job that requires him or her to wait for public transportation after dark - A person who takes psychotropic medications being employed in a position that requires him or her to work with industrial machines - o A person being placed in a job that has higher risk of COVID-19 exposure

 At the beginning of employment, the ES will assist the client in becoming aware of any safety concerns at his/her job site through the use of the Safe Practice Orientation form, which has been developed as a tool to ensure that clients have been properly trained with the employer's input on the importance of safety in that particular environment.
 Thereafter, it is the responsibility of the client to interact with his/her employer to address safety concerns/issues.
 In addition, PAEP will follow the identified actions on the Risk Assessment form to minimize risks throughout services.
+Due to the recent circumstances of COVID-19 please refer to and acknowledge the COVID-19 Toolkit Form.